 The Juvenile Probation Department is firmly committed to the Balanced and Restorative Justice (BARJ) framework which emphasizes a response to juvenile delinquency that focuses on accountability, public safety, competency development, and victim reparation.
-The department’s two Probation Officers, Dustin Stark, who also serves a Senior Probation Officer, and Richelle Ettel, strive to hold juvenile offenders accountable for delinquent activity, while providing referrals to resources that reduce criminal behavior and increase the ability of youth to live productively and responsibly in the community.
+The department’s two Probation Officers, Dustin Stark and Renee Watts, strive to hold juvenile offenders accountable for delinquent activity, while providing referrals to resources that reduce criminal behavior and increase the ability of youth to live productively and responsibly in the community.

 By utilizing the Ohio Youth Assessment System (OYAS), a youth is screened/assessed for risk level in seven domains (criminal history, family, education/employment, pro-social skill sets, substance abuse/mental health/personality, peers and antisocial attitudes).
 While risk level in the individual domains assist staff in referring a youth to appropriate services, the overall risk level of the OYAS directs us in placing a youth on the appropriate level of probation/community control supervision.